 Many scientists, legislators, and others attribute global warming to increased levels of GHG emissions, including carbon dioxide.
 We have approximately 135 manufacturing facilities in 18 countries.
 Most of our facilities are engaged in manufacturing processes that produce GHG, including carbon dioxide.
 We also maintain a fleet of over-the-road tractor trailers that emit GHG when providing freight services to many of our U.S.-based manufacturing locations.
 Our manufacturing facilities are primarily located in North America, Europe, and Asia.
-There are certain transition risks (meaning risks related to the process of reducing the Company's carbon footprint) that could materially affect our business, capital expenditures, results of operations, financial condition, competitive position, and reputation.
+There are certain transition risks (meaning risks related to the process of reducing our carbon footprint) that could materially affect our business, capital expenditures, compliance costs, results of operations, financial condition, competitive position, and reputation.
 One of these transition risks is the change in treaties, laws, policies, and regulations that could impose significant operational and compliance burdens.
 For example, our operations are subject to certain governmental actions like the European Union's (EU) "European Green Deal" (which provides for a 55% reduction in net GHG emissions by 2030 (compared to 1990 levels), and no net emissions of GHG by 2050), and the "Paris Agreement" (which is an international treaty on climate change designed to lower GHG emissions).

-In addition, specifically with respect to our Automotive Group, the EU is moving forward with an effective ban on the sale of new gas-powered automobiles (with the exception of CO2-neutral automobiles) in the EU from 2035 (with interim requirements by 2030), aiming to accelerate the conversion to zero-GHG emission automobiles as part of a broad package to combat global warming.
+Other laws that could materially increase our compliance costs are the California Climate Corporate Data Accountability Act and Climate-Related Financial Risk Act, as well as the EU Corporate Sustainability Reporting Directive and the EU Carbon Border Adjustment Mechanism.
+In addition, with respect to our Automotive Group, the EU is moving forward with an effective ban on the sale of new gas-powered automobiles (with the exception of CO2-neutral automobiles) in the EU from 2035 (with interim requirements by 2030), aiming to accelerate the conversion to zero-GHG emission automobiles as part of a broad package to combat global warming.
 Also, President Biden signed executive orders setting the goal of having zero-emission vehicles account for half of all new U.S. passenger cars and light trucks sales by 2030 and committing the Federal government to procuring only zero-emission light vehicles by 2035.
 Finally, some states, including California and New York, are also implementing similar provisions.
-The Company's automotive products can be sold to manufacturers of either gas-powered or electric-powered vehicles.
+Our automotive products can be sold to manufacturers of either gas-powered or electric-powered vehicles.
 However, if our customers (who may be subject to any of these or other similarly proposed or newly enacted laws and regulations) incur additional costs to comply with such laws and regulations, which in turn, impact their ability to operate at similar levels in certain jurisdictions, the demand for our products could be adversely affected.

-Also, overall, there continues to be a lack of consistent climate legislation in the jurisdictions in which we operate, which creates economic and regulatory uncertainty.
+In addition, overall, there continues to be a lack of consistent climate legislation in the jurisdictions in which we operate, which creates economic and regulatory uncertainty.
 If these laws or regulations (including the SEC's proposed rule regarding climate-related disclosures) impose significant operational restrictions and compliance requirements on us, they could increase costs associated with our operations, including costs for raw materials and transportation.
 Non-compliance with climate change treaties, or legislative and regulatory requirements could also negatively impact our reputation.
 To date, however, we have not experienced a material impact from climate change legislative and regulatory efforts.